azzumw/AttributesOfAllah/README.md

 # AttributesOfAllah
-This is my personal project aimed at Android Instrumentation testing.
+This is my personal project aimed at writing _Android Instrumentation_ tests.

 Please note: this project is a work in progress.